MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 Die Blumen sind braun, geh in den Blumenladen / the flowers are brown go to the florist

 Sechzig cent - sixteen cent
+Geschenke - gift
+Wie viele Geschenke bringst du zur party mit - How to many the gifts party are you bringing along

+ein